Why start CAP Debt Help at your church?

 We understand it takes prayer and discernment to decide whether a CAP Debt Help ministry is the right for your church.

-You can chat to CAP or organise a coffee with one of our friendly Church Relationships Managers.
+You can chat to CAP or organise a coffee with one of our friendly Partnership Managers.

 You can start here